Fantasia Holdings: History

-The Group first commenced its property development business in Shenzhen in 1996, which was established by Miss Zeng Jie, the niece of the China's former vice-president, Zeng Qinghong.
+The Group first commenced its property development business in Shenzhen in 1996, which was established by Miss Zeng Jie, the niece of China's former vice-president, Zeng Qinghong.
 In 2009, its shares were listed on the Hong Kong Stock Exchange with IPO price of HK$2.2 per share.

 On 5 October 2021, Fantasia Holdings missed a payment on a USD$206 million bond that had matured the day before, triggering a default.
 Just weeks prior, the developer had assured investors it had "no liquidity issue".
 This resulted in fears of contagion from the Evergrande liquidity crisis.